watabee/play-billing-samples/ClassyTaxiJava/README.md

 1. In the project, go to Build > Cloud Firestore > Create database > Start in **production mode**

+1. In the project, go to Build > Functions> Get started.
+Enable Functions.

 1. In the project, go to Build > Authentication > Get started > Sign-in method.
 Enable **Email/Password** and **Google** as Sign-in providers